roostorg/community/roadmap.md

 ### Next - 2027

-**Goal**: Help users make faster, more consistent decisions by providing AI-powered policy reasoning and context summaries, and help teams discover and respond to new harm patterns.
+**Goal**: Help users make faster, more consistent decisions by offering AI-assisted policy reasoning and context summaries, and help teams discover and respond to new harm patterns.

 **Core features:**